Workshop: Creating Inclusive Cartographies with OpenStreetMap

 Are you interested in maps and in how underrepresented demographics are represented?
 Have you ever considered that maps are not inclusive enough and might not be working for everyone (and maybe for you)?
 This is your opportunity to design and build alternative maps based on equity principles that serve your needs.

-What will you get from this workshop?
+What will you get from these workshops?

-Beyond contributing to the research made at “Can Digital Goods be Neutral?
+Besides contributing to the research made at “Can Digital Goods be Neutral?
 Evaluating neutrality in OpenStreetMap”, participants will be getting the following:

-- Understanding of how OpenStreetMap data works, how to contribute to it and how to query it for your purposes.
+- Understanding of how OpenStreetMap data works, how to contribute to it and how to query it for your purposes. (only for those attending to the Cartographic style workshop)

-- Technical knowledge to create custom map styles for OpenStreetMap.
+- Technical knowledge to create custom map styles for OpenStreetMap. (only for those attending to the Cartographic style workshop)

 Participant Information Leaflet